alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 We cannot count particles at the bottom graph now, but we can accumulate instead the square of the wave amplitude, which by the way represents the energy of the oscillation at that point.
+As before, the first slit at the top is just a way to focus the initial circular wave.

 <script src="/physics-simulation/double-slit/wave.js"></script>
 <canvas id="wave-canvas" width="200" height="532" style="border: solid black 1px; max-width: 100%; max-height: 100%;"></canvas>